Cats, High-Rise syndrome and the Dangers of Balconies and Windows

 How can I safely let my cat on the balcony and cat-proof the windows?

-Balconies can be secured with specifically designed safety nets.
-When choosing a net make sure it can withstand cats climbing in it or biting it.
-There is also safety netting available for windows if you wish to have them open.
-Always check the safety netting for holes before letting your cat on the balcony and check the safety net on your window before opening it.
-Make sure that the safety net is installed properly and there are no gaps or loose points where your cat might slip through.
-Always keep in mind that most cats will be tempted to climb into the net, so the structure needs to be durable and secure, and has no escape points, even upwards.
+Balconies can be made safer with specially designed cat safety nets.
+When choosing one, make sure it’s strong enough to withstand climbing and biting.
+Similar netting is also available for windows if you like keeping them open.
+Always check the nets for any holes or damage before letting your cat onto the balcony or opening a protected window.
+Make sure the netting is securely installed with no gaps or loose areas your cat could slip through.
+Keep in mind that most cats will be tempted to climb the net, so it must be durable, well-secured, and free from escape points, even at the top.

 Conclusion

-Letting your cat on the balcony without safety measurements is unsafe.
-Even though it will go well in most cases, it takes just one fall for your cat to end up injured or in the worst-case dead.
-It’s not worth the risk, and as the cat’s guardian you should keep them safe.
-If you can’t cat proof your balcony, do not let your cat on it.
-Be mindful about windows and secure them where necessary.
+Letting your cat onto the balcony without safety measures is unsafe.
+While it may go well most of the time, it only takes one fall for your cat to be seriously injured, or worse.
+It’s simply not worth the risk, and as your cat’s guardian, it’s your responsibility to keep them safe.
+If you can’t make your balcony cat-proof, don’t allow your cat access to it.
+Also, be mindful of windows and secure them whenever necessary.

 If you would like to know more about our cat sitting and cat relocation services, feel free to contact us.
 Our team will be happy to help.